Joconnell04/resume-tailor-platform/README.md

 # MyApply Resume Tailor

-This is the class project where I’m building a lightweight resume tailoring portal on top of Django.
-Job seekers can track roles they’re interested in, store a structured "experience graph," and run a staged OpenAI workflow that builds job profiles, selects experience snippets, and returns guardrail-checked resume bullets.
-Everything runs against MySQL and a Celery worker so the browser never blocks while OpenAI does its thing.
+This is the class project where I'm building a lightweight resume tailoring portal on top of Django.
+Job seekers can track roles they're interested in, store a structured "experience graph," and run a staged OpenAI workflow that builds job profiles, selects experience snippets, and returns guardrail-checked resume bullets.
+Everything runs against MySQL and Django-Q background workers so the browser never blocks while OpenAI does its thing.

 ## What lives in each app?